 - How do I determine the total program length?

 Total program length should include the total of all programs, including the time for every concurrent program.
 This is not the number of days or length of the event or total eligible per registrant.

 - Is an approved instructor required to teach a CE program?

 No. Approved instructors are required only for educational courses and not for programs.
 Anyone may teach a CE program.
 State-required laws and rules updates and USPAP CE programs also do not require an approved instructor.

 - How are CE hours calculated?

-PTAD approves CE credit on an hour-for-hour basis for programs that submit timed agendas including breaks and lunches.
-Programs with timed agendas that do not indicate breaks and/or lunches will be approved as 50 minutes of CE credit for every 60 minutes of actual class time and rounds up to the quarter credit.
+PTAD approves CE credit on an hour-for-hour basis for programs that submit timed agendas including breaks and lunches and are rounded down to the closest quarter hour of indicated class time.
+Programs with timed agendas that do not indicate breaks and/or lunches will be approved as 50 minutes of CE credit for every 60 minutes of actual class time and are rounded up to the closest quarter hour credit.

 - If I take an educational course for CE credit do I have to take the exam to receive the credit?